rebelsky/sams-assorted-musings-reflections/missing-musings-2018-11-25.md

 *We've been Ologized*.
-If I recall correctly, I added this topic to my list after a particularly positive session with the folks from Ologie, our marking firm.
+If I recall correctly, I added this topic to my list after a particularly positive session with the folks from Ologie, our marketing firm.
 However, it's clear that I was also a bit suspicious of marketing, since I'd also added the supposedly humorous note "Let's hope that we're not eulogized".
 At this point, it's not worth a full musing.